kitan-akamai/akamai-university-demo-lke-wordpress/README.md

 23. Investigate Nessus scan result

     At the time of writing, Terrapin (CVE-2023-48795, identified on 18 December 2023) affecting SSH is detected as a medium-severity vulnerability.
 This is a common type of vulnerability across all public cloud platforms.
 Mitigation patches are available for addressing the vulnerability.
-However, as we leverage Kubernetes as the orchestration engine, access to worker nodes is not necessary.
-Turn off SSH by applying a daemonset via kubectl:
+However, as we leverage Kubernetes as the orchestration engine, there's no need to SSH into individual worker nodes.
+Host actions on every worker node can be executed via a daemonset.
+To disable SSH, apply the following daemonset:

     ```bash
     kubectl apply -f ./disable-ssh.yml